vikram7496/our-coding/README.md

 # our-coding
-This is my first commit reposatory
+This is my first Git reposatory
 <br>
 author ~ vikramsingh